Lupine Anderson, MS Candidate

 Teresa is a PhD student in the Food Systems Program at UVM, and is also a Gund Graduate Fellow.
 With experience in consumer and sustainability research, as well as promotion of Neglected and Underutilised Species (NUS) in Zimbabwe, Teresa understands the increasingly prominent role that the consumer plays in shaping food and farming systems.
 She is convinced that understanding consumer behaviour is a prerequisite for capturing consumer differences, understanding sustainability market segments and developing tailored interventions that motivate consumers to engage in more sustainable consumption.
 Her research involves investigating consumer acceptance and demand for plant-based proteins derived from hemp grain (Cannabis sativa L.).

-Michelle Nikfarjam, PhD Student
+Michelle Nikfarjam, PhD Candidate

 I obtained my B.S. in Sustainable Food and Farming from the University of Massachusetts, Amherst where I worked for three seasons as a farmer and coordinated several food justice and agroecology projects.
 At UMass, I co-founded the UMass Edible Forest Garden, a 1/2 acre landscape dedicated to teaching students and community members about regenerative and climate-resilient agriculture.
 Engaging in food production and agroecology so directly inspired me to think more deeply about issues of food sovereignty and equity.
 I became keen to explore these issues globally leading me to pursue my M.A in International Studies from the University of Oregon.
 My thesis examined the synergistic role that civil society organizations and grassroots movements play in addressing barriers to agroecological production among small, marginal and tribal producers in Rajasthan, India.
 Most recently, I completed a year-long tenure as a Bill Emerson National Hunger Fellow at the Congressional Hunger Center working on national anti-racist informed anti-hunger coalition building and childhood food insecurity.